Likelihood-free inference of phylogenetic tree posterior distributions: Technical Appendices and Supplementary Material

 \paragraph{From \citep{nesterenko2025phyloformer}:} The 200k LG+GC, Cherry and Selreg datasets, used for training and fine-tuning models were obtained from the original paper.
 A full description of these datasets is available in the supplementary material of \citep{nesterenko2025phyloformer}

-\paragraph{LG+G8 dataset:} This is the main dataset used to train both PF2$_{\text{topo}}$ and PF2 instances. the 1,295,604 training trees (and 10,000 validation trees) are simulated with 50 leaves, following the empirically rescaled birth-death procedure described in \citep{nesterenko2025phyloformer}.
+\paragraph{LG+G8 dataset:} This is the main dataset used to train PF2. the 7,966,499 training trees (and 10,000 validation trees) are simulated with 50 leaves, following the empirically rescaled birth-death procedure described in \citep{nesterenko2025phyloformer}.
 MSA were simulated along these trees using IQTree's alisim tool \citep{minh2020IQ-TREE} under the LG evolutionary model.
 Rate heterogeneity across sites was modeled with an 8 category discrete Gamma.
-Insertions-deletion events were also added following the parametrization described in \citep{nesterenko2025phyloformer}.
+Insertions-deletion events were added using alisim, with identical rates of $2\cdot10^{-3}$, and insertion-deletion length was modeled with the default options: a zipfian distribution with an exponent of 1.7 and a maximum size of 100.
+These parameters were chosen to yield MSAs with 10\% of gaps on average on trees sampled from our prior distribution, which seems consistent with the gap content of empirical data.